brandonwz/hpml-final/README.md

 * `eval`: This is where the majority of our inference code lives. 'eval.py' is our main inference engine, and the rest are helper files (e.g. for preprocessing or model loading). `test_quant.py` loads the 2-bit model, adapted from https://github.com/mit-han-lab/llm-awq/blob/main/awq/entry.py
 * `instruction_following_eval`: a copy of the IFEval data and evaluation code, so that we can properly generate instruction following scores for our generated JSON files.
 The original can be found here: https://github.com/google-research/google-research/tree/master/instruction_following_eval

+We also include ToxicChat data from: https://huggingface.co/datasets/lmsys/toxic-chat

-BitDistiller and IFEval are additionally cited in our report.
+BitDistiller, IFEval and ToxicChat are additionally cited in our report.

 ## Prerequisites